Jama-analyst/Sales-Performance-Web-Dashboard/README.md

  -  [X] Then you get four (4) useful Key Metrics, that gives you a quick Overview
  -  [X] Just below that you get seven (7) Premium Charts, beautifully visual.

- ## Tools & Tech Stack:
+ 🛠️ Technical Stack:
- - Excel
+- Data Source: Microsoft Excel / CSV
- - JSON Converter
+- Data Format: JSON
+- Frontend: HTML5, Tailwind CSS (or CSS3), and JavaScript
- - Claude AI (Anthropic)
+- Logic: Powered by Claude AI for rapid component prototyping and data mapping.